SEED-platform/seed/docs/source/linux.rst

 ===================

-While Amazon Web Services (`AWS`_) provides the preferred hosting for SEED, running on a bare-bones linux server follows a similar setup, replacing the AWS services with their linux package counterparts, namely: PostgreSQL and Redis.
+While Amazon Web Services (`AWS`_) provides the preferred hosting for SEED, running on a bare-bones Linux server follows a similar setup, replacing the AWS services with their Linux package counterparts, namely: PostgreSQL and Redis.

 **seed** is a `Django project`_ and Django's documentation